 Do the Twist

 Moore also suggests using clips at the roots to make sure they stay lifted.
 And if you're planning on sleeping on damp hair, consider gathering your hair into a pineapple ponytail.
 For this technique, pile your curls on top of your head and use a large clip or scrunchie to secure them loosely.
-Not only will this pineapple trick preserve your curls while you sleep, but it'll also give great lift at the roots.
+Not only will this pineapple trick preserve your curls while you sleep, but it'll also give a great lift at the roots.

 Mind the Ends